bsarrazin/swift-templates-quickspec/README.md

 # Overview

-This is a simple QuickSpec template used when creating a new file in Xcode.
+This is a simple [Quick](https://github.com/Quick/Quick) template used when creating a new file in Xcode.

 ![](.images/xcode-template-selection.png)